photo-channel/plugin-source-folder/README.md

 # folder source plugin

+## Introduction

+This plugin is part of the [Photo Channel](https://github.com/photo-channel/photo-channel) project.
+The project is a processing pipeline for pictures for indexing, analyzing and categorizing images.

 ## Description

 This plugin reads data from `/import` and feeds it to the processing pipeline.
 If you like to import several folders, volume mount them under for example `/import/a` and `/import/b`.